High Renaissance: Time period

-Alexander Raunch in The Art of the High Renaissance and Mannerism in Rome and Central Italy, 2007, states the High Renaissance began in 1490, while Marilyn Stokstad in Art History, 2008, states it began in the 1490s.
+Alexander Rauch in The Art of the High Renaissance and Mannerism in Rome and Central Italy, 2007, states the High Renaissance began in 1490, while Marilyn Stokstad in Art History, 2008, states it began in the 1490s.
 Frederick Hartt states that Leonardo's The Last Supper, the painting of which began in 1495 and concluded in 1498, makes a complete break with the Early Renaissance and created the world in which Michelangelo and Raphael worked, while Christoph Luitpold Frommel, in his 2012 article "Bramante and the Origins of the High Renaissance," states The Last Supper is the first High Renaissance work but adds that the peak period of the High Renaissance was actually 1505 to 1513.

 David Piper in The Illustrated History of Art, 1991, also cites The Last Supper writing the work announced the High Renaissance and was one of the most influential paintings of the High Renaissance, but contradictorily states that the High Renaissance began just after 1500.
-Burchkardt stated the High Renaissance started at the close of the 15th century, while Franz Kugler, who wrote the first "modern" survey text, Handbook of Art History in 1841, and Hugh Honour and John Fleming in The Visual Arts: A History, 2009, state the High Renaissance started at the beginning of the 16th century.
+Burckhardt stated the High Renaissance started at the close of the 15th century, while Franz Kugler, who wrote the first "modern" survey text, Handbook of Art History in 1841, and Hugh Honour and John Fleming in The Visual Arts: A History, 2009, state the High Renaissance started at the beginning of the 16th century.
 Another seminal work of art which was created in the 1495–1500 timeframe was Michelangelo's Pietà, housed in St. Peter's Basilica, Vatican City, which was executed in 1498–99.

-In contrast to most of the other art historians, Manfred Wurdram, in Masterpieces of Western Art, 2007, actually states that the dawn of the High Renaissance was heralded by Leonardo's Adoration of the Magi of 1481, for which only the underpainting was completed.
+In contrast to most of the other art historians, Manfred Wundram, in Masterpieces of Western Art, 2002, actually states that the dawn of the High Renaissance was heralded by Leonardo's Adoration of the Magi of 1481, for which only the underpainting was completed.

-As far as the end of the High Renaissance is concerned Hartt, Frommel, Piper, Wundrum, and Winkelman all state that the High Renaissance ended in 1520 with the death of Raphael.
+As far as the end of the High Renaissance is concerned Hartt, Frommel, Piper, Wundram, and Winckelmann all state that the High Renaissance ended in 1520 with the death of Raphael.
 Honour and Fleming stated the High Renaissance was the first quarter of the 16th century meaning it would have ended in 1525.
-By contrast, Luigi Lanzi, in his The History of Painting in Italy, From the Period of the Revival of the Fine Arts to the End of the Eighteenth Century (1809), stated it ended with the Sack of Rome in 1527, when several artists were killed and many other dispersed from Rome, and Stokstad agrees.
-Raunch asserts that 1530 has been considered to be the end of the High Renaissance.
+By contrast, Luigi Lanzi, in his The History of Painting in Italy, From the Period of the Revival of the Fine Arts to the End of the Eighteenth Century (1795–96), stated it ended with the Sack of Rome in 1527, when several artists were killed and many others dispersed from Rome, and Stokstad agrees.
+Rauch asserts that 1530 has been considered to be the end of the High Renaissance.
 Hartt adds that 1520 to 1530 was a transition period between the High Renaissance and Mannerism.
 Traditionally, the end of the High Renaissance in Florence is seen as marked by the end of the Republic of Florence and the beginning of the Duchy of Florence in 1532.